ArnhemLife Travelblog: Edinburgh

 North Berwick by the Sea

 My 3rd day in Scotland promises to be a sunny one.
 That’s why I decide to visit a nearby town, preferably a coastal one.
 My hostess Gabrielle advised me to visit North Berwick, so that’s what I did.
 It’s easy to reach by train and only costs about 3p50 to get there.
-The train ride there was beautiful, good thing I packed my shades and some suncream!
+The train ride there was a beautiful, good thing I packed my shades and some suncream!
 I also love the fact that every seat on a train has it’s own power point and the train has wifi so don’t forget to bring your phone charger.
-I gave my friends at home a sunny sneak peak to whereabouts I was going and it didn’t even cost me any battery!
+I gave my friends at home a sunny sneak peek to whereabouts I was going and it didn’t even cost me any battery!

-The beach at North Berwich is beautiful and the town is as nice as a coastal town can be.
-There is a seabird center near the harbour, a coastal golf resort, mountain “The Law” (quite an intimidating name!) and you can visit nearby Tantallon Castle.
-I wanted to go to the castle but just missed the bus by a few minutes and it only came once an hour… So after lunch and a drink at Qualitystreet I head back to the railway station, only to find out I had to wait 40 minutes till the next train.
-Since the weather was lovely and there was nothing I could do about it I made the most of it by sitting in the sun and sorting out some photo’s. ( It still amazes me that I took 400 photographs in 3 days.
+The beach at North Berwick is beautiful and the town is as nice as a coastal town can be.
+There is a seabird centre near the harbour, a coastal golf resort, mountain “The Law” (quite an intimidating name!) and you can visit nearby Tantallon Castle.
+I wanted to go to the castle but just missed the bus by a few minutes and it only came once an hour… So after lunch and a drink at Qualitystreet, I head back to the railway station, only to find out I had to wait 40 minutes till the next train.
+Since the weather was lovely and there was nothing I could do about it I made the most of it by sitting in the sun and sorting out some photos. ( It still amazes me that I took 400 photographs in 3 days.
 I tried to be so selective!)

 Best of Scotland in One Day – Tour